Bonnierhuset

 "Our vision is to be a sustainable urban developer.
 At Bonnier Fastigheter, we are excited to embark on this project, which represents a green transformation of the Bonnierhuset.
 We firmly believe in value creation and sustainable energy solutions, and we find it truly remarkable to make this project environmentally friendly throughout the entire chain.
 This project is part of our decarbonization plan," said Mook Changrachang, Energy Strategist, Bonnier Fastigheter.

-The integrated system will deliver 4,700 MWh/year of heat and domestic hot water and 1,900 MWh/year of cooling.
+The integrated system delivers 4,700 MWh/year of heat and domestic hot water and 1,900 MWh/year of cooling.
 When operating at peak power (e.g., on the coldest day of the year), the system uses up to 294 kW of electricity.
 Its annual total electricity consumption amounts to 1,176 MWh.
 This results in a significant reduction of the building’s yearly CO2 emissions by more than 75%.

-Anticipated to be fully commissioned around November 2024, the Bonnierhuset project provides a tangible example of how implementing low-carbon energy technologies into the current building stock can make a real impact for the green transition.
+The Bonnierhuset project provides a tangible example of how implementing low-carbon energy technologies into the current building stock can make a real impact for the green transition.

 “We're thrilled to extend our collaboration with Bonnier Fastigheter on another exciting project in one of Stockholm's landmark buildings.
 Bonnier Fastigheter's stringent sustainability standards and the project's unique technology attributes present a challenge align seamlessly with Energy Machines’ expertise in transforming buildings into energy machines that generate, store, and reuse their own energy.
-We look forward to adapting Bonnierhuset’s energy operations for a greener future,” said Karl Brag, Stockholm Regional Manager, Energy Machines.
+We look forward to adapting Bonnierhuset’s energy operations for a greener future,” said Karl Brag, former Stockholm Regional Manager, Energy Machines.

 Digital twin simulations: EM Simulate